-- required (bool) Set to True to raise HTTPBadRequest instead of returning None when the parameter is not found (default False). - store (dict) A dict-like object in which to place the value of the param, but only if the param is present. - default (any) If the param is not found returns the given value instead of None get\param (name, required=False, store=None, default=None) Return the raw value of a query string parameter as a string.
+- required (bool) Set to True to raise HTTPBadRequest instead of returning None when the parameter is not found (default False). - store (dict) A dict-like object in which to place the value of the param, but only if the param is present. - default (any) If the param is not found returns the given value instead of None get\param\as\bool(name, required=False, store=None, blank\as\true=True, default=None) Return the value of a query string parameter as a boolean.